Expanded Biography of Vallejo Poet Laureate, D.L. Lang

 “Poems that embrace spoken-word rhythms and hippie principles, inspired by the author’s love of music and nature, her peace activism, and her gratitude for Jewish community.”

 D.L.
 Lang is the second Poet Laureate of Vallejo, California (2017-2019).
 She is the author of Tea & Sprockets, Abundant Sparks & Personal Archeology, Look Ma!
-No Hands!, Poet Loiterer, Id Biscuits, Barefoot in the Sanctuary, Armor Against The Dawn, Dragonfly Tomorrows & Dog-eared Yesterdays, Resting on My Laurels, The Cafe of Dreams, and Midnight Strike.
+No Hands!, Poet Loiterer, Id Biscuits, Barefoot in the Sanctuary, Armor Against The Dawn, Dragonfly Tomorrows & Dog-eared Yesterdays, Resting on My Laurels, The Cafe of Dreams, Midnight Strike, and This Festival of Dreams.
 She has also released a chapbook compilation entitled Wanderings and her debut spoken word album entitled Happy Accidents, and is the editor of Voices, Verses & Visions of Vallejo.
 She has also released themed compilations of her work: a nature poetry compilation entitled Earthen Rovings, a political poetry compilation entitled A Topical Solution, and a Jewish poetry compilation entitled Paradise Collectors.